 Hoarding Disorder is new to the most recent edition of the clinician’s diagnostic manual (DSM-5), with hoarding previously categorized as a subtype of obsessive-compulsive disorder (OCD).
-Although approximately 30% of individuals with OCD report collecting and saving obsessions and hoarding behaviors1, less than 20% of people with HD have OCD2.
+Although approximately 30% of individuals with OCD report hoarding behaviors1, fewer than 20% of people with HD have OCD2.

 While there is increasing research in understanding hoarding behaviours in youth, much of the data is based upon adult reporting.
 As a result, information outlined in this section borrows heavily from the adult literature.